 - To request records, please place your request five days in advance to allow for processing time.

 - Assessment, evaluation, and treatment of short-term illness or injury

 - Emergency care for injuries on campus

-- Referrals to physician(s), hospital, emergency room, or community agency, as necessary and appropriate
+- Referrals to physicians, hospitals, emergency rooms, or community agencies as necessary and appropriate

 - Health screenings for blood pressure, height, and weight